 Boiled/Cooked Rice: Use the long to medium rice for stir-frying.
 The leftover cold white rice straight out of the fridge is best.

-Vegetables: From fresh peas, bell peppers, cabbage, green beans, carrot, snow peas to any other vegetables with a crunch is perfect for stir-frying with the rice.
-Make sure to finely chop all the vegetables.
+Vegetables: From fresh peas, bell peppers, cabbage, green beans, carrot, and snow peas to any other vegetables with a crunch is perfect for stir-frying with the rice.
+Make sure to chop all the vegetables finely.

-Chicken: The tender, boneless chicken breast or thigh is best for any kind of stir-frying.
-Cut all the chicken pieces into small bite sizes so that they cook easily in no time.
+Chicken: The tender, boneless chicken breast or thigh is best for stir-frying.
+Cut all the chicken pieces into small bite sizes to cook quickly in no time.

 Eggs: There are two methods to add eggs to fried rice – either you can add whisked eggs to get spongy clouds of scrambled eggs in your rice.
 Or you can top it with a half-fried egg before serving.

 Herbs & Seasoning: Ginger, Garlic, Celery, and Spring Onion are the soul of delicious fried rice.
-Apart from that, you need a good quality soy sauce, white vinegar, salt, chilli flakes, and black pepper.
+It would be best to have a good quality soy sauce, white vinegar, salt, chili flakes, and black pepper.

-Stir-Fry Pan/Wok: A Chinese wok or the stir-fry pan is the most important accessory for stir-fry cooking.
+Stir-Fry Pan/Wok: A Chinese wok or the stir-fry pan is the most important accessory for making fried rice.
 You cannot get those crispy bits of rice in any other cooking utensil.

 High Heat: Stir-Fry Cooking is all about high heat and fast cooking.
 You cannot make takeaway-style fried rice on low heat.
-Hence, keep the stovetop heat at HIGH while stir-frying the chicken, vegetables, and rice.
+Hence, keep the stovetop heat high while stir-frying the chicken, vegetables, and rice.